 - Confectioners' sugar

-- Mix together the eggs, milk and 4 tbsp sugar.
-In another bowl combine cream cheese with 1 tbsp sugar.
-Butter a 2 1/2 -quart baking dish.
+- Mix together the eggs, milk and 4 tablespoon sugar.
+In another bowl combine cream cheese with 1 tablespoon sugar.
+Butter a 2½-quart baking dish.

 - Quickly dip half of the brioche slices into the egg mixture and arrange them in a slightly overlapping layer on the bottom of the dish.
 Top with bits of half the cream cheese and half the raspberries.
-Repeat with remaining brioche, cream cheese and raspberries.
-Pour remaining egg mixture over the top and sprinkle entire dish with 2 tbsp sugar.
+Repeat with remaining brioche, cream cheese, and raspberries.
+Pour the remaining egg mixture over the top and sprinkle the entire dish with 2 tablespoon sugar.
 Cover with plastic wrap and chill for 4 hr or up to 24 hr.